Schools reopening: FG, stakeholders settle for September – The Sun Nigeria

 Fred Ezeh, Abuja

-Barring any sudden change in plans, schools in Nigeria would reopen in September, a senior official of Federal Ministry of Education confirmed to Daily Sun on Friday, in Abuja.
+Barring last minute change in plans, schools in Nigeria would reopen in September, a senior official of the Federal Ministry of Education confirmed to Saturday Sun on Friday, in Abuja.

-The official said the decision will be implemented after school must have been put in proper position to control the spread of COVlD-l9.

 Meanwhile, the Director of Press, Federal Ministry of Education, Ben Bem Goong, in a statement, on Friday, confirmed that Federal Government has given school owners in the country up to 29th July, to meet specific guidelines towards the safe reopening of schools.